 - Other privacy resources

 VCH, PHC, PHSA, and UBC have been working to align security policies.
 While this work is still ongoing, you should know that the basic security standards and requirements are similar.
-Do not hesitate to contact the VCHRI Privacy Advisor when in doubt.

 - Guidelines and references